subramanillrs/Chennai-22k-gold/README.md

 Then Actions -> Update 22K Gold Rate -> Run workflow once.

-The scheduled workflow runs at 11:00 AM and 5:00 PM IST (05:30 and 11:30 UTC).
+The scheduled workflow runs at 08:45 AM and 3:45 PM IST (03:15 and 10:15 UTC), about 30 minutes before the predicted AM (~9:30) and PM (~4:30) fix times, so the monitoring window is open in time.
 Opening the PWA always fetches the latest same-origin `data/live.json`, so it no longer depends on browser CORS.

 The free GoldPrice.dev /v1/carat endpoint is documented as no-auth and free.